It's the biggest day of your life!

 We are the ones.
 The ones managing the flow of the day.
 The ones who see it all.
 We make sure things happen when they are supposed to and that all the pieces of the puzzle come together.
 We are not there to take over your day and make you do things you don't want to do.
 We just want your day to be the best it can be.
 We are there to eliminate risk and the chance for something will go wrong.
 We are there to resolve any unforseen issue that could arise quickly and as discreetly as possible so you and your guests are none the wiser.
 It all happens so seemlessly behind the scenes when you have a Wedding Coordinator taking care of all those details for you so you can breathe a sigh of relief and focus on nothing else but getting married!

 You may have thought about hiring a Wedding Coordinator and decided against it for some reason.
 Maybe you didn't plan for it in your budget and after you spent all your money on other things there was little to none left for a Coordinator.
 But let me tell you - you really cannot afford NOT to hire a Coordinator.
 And let me clarify.
 I don't mean hire someone strictly to manage the wedding day.
 That is a myth.
 Yes, you read that correctly!
 There is no such thing as a "Day of Coordinator."
-Any professional Wedding Coordinator who has over 2 years of experience is going to charge you for their time on the wedding day plus any time they spend leading up to the wedding in the final few weeks.
+Any experienced and professional Wedding Coordinator is going to charge you for their time on the wedding day plus any time they spend leading up to the wedding in the final few weeks.

 What will a professional Wedding Coordinator do in those last few weeks you ask?
 At a minimum 4-6 weeks before the wedding is the timeframe needed to finalize your details, review your vendor contracts, fix any last minute issues or make changes, help you make final decisions, create a timeline, conduct a site visit at the venue, schedule a final planning meeting with you to go over the wedding day schedule and coordinate and manage the ceremony rehearsal the day before.
 If you think your friend, relative or person you met that offered to "help" can handle all that plus work 10+ hours on the wedding day (with little to no breaks) you are very misguided.